 What is Kismac?

 KisMAC is a wireless network discovery hacking tool.
-Eventhough the codebase is different, this popular wireless stumbler provides several of the features of its namesake Kismet.
-This tool offers a beautiful GUI and was around even before Kismet was ported to MAC OX X. It also offers mapping, looging and Pcap-format import.
+Even though the codebase is different, this popular wireless stumbler provides several of the features of its namesake Kismet.
+This tool offers a beautiful GUI and was around even before Kismet was ported to MAC OX X. It also offers mapping, logging and Pcap-format import.

 What is Kismet?

 Kismet is a packet sniffer, network detector and intrusion detection system for 802.11 wireless local area networks.
-This tool will work with other wireless card that supports raw monitoring mode and can also sniff 802.11a, 802.11b, 802.11g and 802.11n traffic.
+This tool will work with other wireless cards that supports raw monitoring mode and can also sniff 802.11a, 802.11b, 802.11g, and 802.11n traffic.

 What is Metasploit?

 Metasploit is awesome.
-Like the other top ten tools mentioned in our mega post it is a ‘must-learn’ security tool.
+Like the other top ten tools mentioned in our mega top ten hacking tools post it is a ‘must-learn’ security tool.
 The Metasploit Framework gives data about security vulnerabilities and helps in IDS signature development and penetration testing.